Skip to content

 Are you seeking justice?
 Contact Wormington & Bollinger for a free consultation.

-The Damaging Effects of Texas Tort Reform
+The Damaging Effects of Tort Reform in the United States

 While tort reform has prevented many patients from seeking compensation and has, instead, protected the very doctors who harm them, we believe in the power of justice, and we will do everything we can to secure the compensation you deserve.

-Texas Tort Reform in the Spotlight
+United States Tort Reform in the Spotlight

 Last but not least, “To Err is Human: A Patient Safety Documentary” was released in 2018 and covered the “silent epidemic” that has led to nearly 450,000 preventable deaths.
 The son of patient safety advocate Dr. John M. Eisenberg directed this in-depth feature, bringing to light the disturbing trend of medical mistakes and doctor kickbacks.